WebAssembly/wasi-i2c/README.md

 ### Non-goals

 Although I2C is in some aspects not that different from SPI, the purpose of this proposal is to solely focus on I2C.

+Currently, behaviour that is not specified by this API is seen as undefined and, unless there's sufficient interest, is regarded as out-of-scope.

 ### API walk-through